hbkworld/streaming-spec/axes.md

 ### How to Interprete Measured Data

-After the value dimension details were send, delivered measured data blocks are to be interpreted as follows:
+After the meta information describing the signal is, delivered measured data blocks are to be interpreted as follows:

+- See whether this is more meta information or measured data from a signal.
 - Each data block contains complete values of a signal.
-- A block may contain many values.
+- A block may contain many values of this signal.
 They are arranged value by value.
 - Only explicit values are send.
-- Values following an implicit rule are calculated according the rule.
+- Values following an implicit rule are calculated according the implicit rule.
 - Theoretically a signal might contain no explicit avlue ast all.
 There won't be any component value to be transferred.
 All component values are to calculated using the implicit rules.

 \pagebreak